Is the EU doing enough to prepare for wildfires? – DW – 06/25/2024

 Europe is expanding fire response

-Last year its fleet of planes, helicopters and firefighters doubled in size and the fire in Greece mobilized the biggest EU aerial response operation to date.
+Last year, its fleet of planes, helicopters and firefighters doubled in size, with the fire in Greece mobilizing the biggest EU aerial response operation to date.

-Ahead of this year's fire season Ujvari says they have 28 planes, 4 helicopters and 556 firefighters stationed across four fire-prone countries and a further €600 million is allocated to further expanding the fleet by the end of the decade.
+Ahead of this year's fire season Ujvari said they have 28 planes, four helicopters and 556 firefighters stationed across four fire-prone countries.
+A further €600 million has been allocated to further expanding the fleet by the end of the decade.

 Yet some scientists and policy experts argue the EU could do more to prevent fires starting in the first place.

-Around 90% of EU funding for tackling wildfires goes into response, and only 10% into prevention, according to one estimate from German MEP Anna Deparnay-Grunenberg.
+Around 90% of EU funding for tackling wildfires goes into response, and only 10% into prevention, according to one estimate from German EU lawmaker Anna Deparnay-Grunenberg.

 "Science and experience tell us that to prevent these disaster fires, it's no use investing in fire suppression because they can't be suppressed.
 The only thing you can do is avoid them happening or ensure that they don't burn with intensities beyond the threshold of control," said Held.